uber/Cadence-Docs/src/docs/03-concepts/05-topology.md

 ![Cadence Service](/img/overview.png)

 At the core of Cadence is a highly scalable multitentant service.
-The service exposes all its functionality through a strongly typed [Thrift API](https://github.com/uber/cadence/blob/11448bb7729857022b9f382b356b61e8a9aa77f1/idl/github.com/uber/cadence/cadence.thrift#L33).
+The service exposes all of its functionality through a strongly typed [gRPC API](https://github.com/uber/cadence-idl/tree/master/proto/uber/cadence/api/v1).

 Internally it depends on a persistent store.
-Currently, Apache Cassandra and MySQL stores are supported out of the box.
-For listing :workflow:workflows: using complex predicates, Elasticsearch cluster can be used.
+Currently, Apache Cassandra, MySQL, PostgreSQL, CockroachDB ([PostgreSQL compatible](https://www.cockroachlabs.com/docs/stable/postgresql-compatibility.html)) and TiDB ([MySQL compatible](https://docs.pingcap.com/tidb/dev/mysql-compatibility)) stores are supported out of the box.
+For listing :workflow:workflows: using complex predicates, ElasticSearch and OpenSearch cluster can be used.

 Cadence service is responsible for keeping :workflow: state and associated durable timers.
 It maintains internal queues (called :task_list:task_lists:) which are used to dispatch :task:tasks: to external :worker:workers:.